PhyuWaiLwin-Swan/countdown_game/README.md

 3. When all slots are filled, the timer starts.
 4. Enter a word using the given letters.
 5. The word is submitted either manually by clicking "Submit" or automatically when the timer ends.
-6. The app validates your word, calculates your score, and alerts the result.
+6. The app validates your word, calculates your score, and alerts the result together with the longest possible word.
 7. Players can play four rounds of the game or end it early.
 8. The score will be displayed at the end of the game.